Android Central Verdict

 Fitbit brought some of its most advanced health features and sensors from its premium smartwatch to this premium tracker, including the ability to take EDA and ECG scans to measure your electrodermal activity and heart rhythm.
 Both are accessed through "apps" on the Charge 5, and both work the same way as they do on the Sense smartwatch.

 Once you open the EDA app and press the start button, you simply grip the thumb and finger of your opposite hand on the sides of the watch (there are obvious panels to guide you) for three minutes, and then you get the opportunity to add how calm you felt during the process.
 Over time, this information can help provide you with guidance and advice on your training and recovery.

 One Google-y feature the Charge has right now is Fast Pair, which takes you right into the Fitbit app set up as soon as you power on your Charge 5 out of the box (Android-only).

 SmartTrack workouts also don't include the workout intensity map, which I love.
 Basically, when you start an active workout and have GPS enabled, this feature shows you on a map what your pace and heart rate was at different points in your walk, hike, run, or ride.
 I've always liked this feature on my Garmin smartwatches, and it's nice to have here as well.

-Fitbit will then use this information to suggest activities, workouts, targets, and fitness goals based on this information.
+Fitbit uses this information to suggest activities, workouts, targets, and fitness goals based on this information.
 It is a very similar idea to the readiness and recovery guidance that companies like WHOOP and Oura have been providing their customers for years now, and it's something that Fitbit Premium customers should get a lot of value from.